 - Postmarked by 5pm on the deadline date.
 All applications MUST also be submitted electronically as a single PDF file.

-To be considered for funding, please 1) email the application and attachments as a PDF document to firstname.lastname@example.org (email header: 2018 KACF-SF Grant Applicatoin).
+To be considered for funding, please 1) email the application and attachments as a PDF document to email@example.com (email header: 2020 KACF-SF Grant Application).
 2) mail one original copy of the application packet including the required attachments to the KACF-SF office (address below).

 The original application should be postmarked by 5pm on the deadline date.
 Remember that all applications MUST also be submitted electronically as a single PDF file.
 The Foundation will not accept applications that arrive at the KACF-SF office after the deadline.
 Applications will not be accepted via fax.

 The complete application packet should be addressed to:

 San Jose, CA 95134